chrisburnell/chrisburnell.com/src/pages/spark-line.md

 ---
 title: spark-line
+eleventyComputed:
   lede: "Turn any array of integers into a fun little chart.
-Lends well to “automusic”."
+Lends well to <a href="/pentatonic/">“automusic”</a>."
 show_webmentions: true
 ---